josmar-crwdstffng/angular/aio/content/guide/http.md

 As for any external dependency, you must mock the HTTP backend so your tests can simulate interaction with a remote server.
 The `@angular/common/http/testing` library makes it straightforward to set up such mocking.

-Angular's HTTP testing library is designed for a pattern of testing in which the app executes code and makes requests first.
+The HTTP testing library in Angular is designed for a pattern of testing in which the app executes code and makes requests first.
 The test then expects that certain requests have or have not been made, performs assertions against those requests, and finally provides responses by "flushing" each expected request.

 At the end, tests can verify that the app made no unexpected requests.